deb’s new york

 A short, sporadically updated list of tasty things in New York City:

 - Jacob and I discovered the adorable shoebox bakery Zucker on our way back from the park one day.
 Refreshingly cupcake-free, the baked goods are share Israeli, European and Moroccan influences and looks like a grandmother’s living room.
 Their chocolate roses (like a chocolate sticky bun) are our favorite, my close second is the za’atar crackers served with labne that has been swirled with olive oil.
 They have great coffee, too, as all bakeries should.
 Now, will you promise not to tell anyone else about it?
+[Update: I attempted my own babka-ish riff on these!]

 - Every.
 Single.
 Thing.
 On the menu at Empellón Cocina — pistachio guacamole, roasted carrots with mole poblano and yogurt, asparagus with almonds and chorizo, chicken meatballs with masa polenta, tiny ribs… — manages to be more awesome than the last.
 I am in love.
 And their margarita, barely sweetened with agave nectar and flavored with smoked sea salt, was the best I’d ever had.